developer-friendly/blog/docs/posts/0011-fluxcd-advanced-topics.md

 ```

 You can employ other techniques as well.
 For example, you can use
-[Semantic Versioning] as a pattern, and optionally extract only a part of the
+Semantic Versioning[^19] as a pattern, and optionally extract only a part of the
 tag to be used in the Kustomization(1).
 { .annotate }